jazenwong/wong-blog/_posts/branding/2020-09-06-purpose-of-branding.markdown

 > A brand is a name, term, design, symbol or any other feature that identifies one seller's good or service as distinct from those of other sellers.

 This definition focuses on the superficial aspects of what makes up a brand.
-If a brand, however, was as simple as creating a memorable name and aesthetic logo, billion dollar companies would be created on a daily basis.
-Most marketers and branders know there's much more to branding than just a good logo, but oftentimes don't know exactly what that "more" is.
+Most marketers and branders, however, know there's much more to a brand and branding than just a good logo, but oftentimes don't know exactly what that "more" is.
 This post is an attempt to give more insight into that "more."

 ## What is a Brand?
 The Importance of Distinctiveness
 On the simplest level, a brand is a way for consumers to identify a seller.
 From the definition I shared earlier, the most important part of it was the bit on distinctiveness.
 Distinctiveness not only gives people a way to identify companies but also a way to reward them (by buying from them) when they like their products.